-In 2016, approximately one in 20 Australians aged 14 or older had misused pharmaceuticals in the last year, with painkillers/opiates being the most common.
+In 2016, approximately one in 20 Australians aged 14 or older had misused pharmaceuticals in the last year, with painkillers/opiates being the most common7.
 Pharmaceutical misuse includes the non-medical use or abuse of a drug available from a pharmacy, by prescription such as opioid-based pain relief, or over the counter such as codeine.
 Three quarters of recent users reported misusing over the counter codeine.
 Codeine is an opioid in the same family of compounds as opioids such as morphine, methadone and heroin.
-In Queensland (2013), painkillers/analgesics were the second most commonly used illicit drug (3.3 per cent).
+In 2013 in Queensland, painkillers/analgesics were the second most commonly used illicit drug (3.3%)8.

 Pharmaceutical opioids are responsible for far more deaths and poisoning hospitalisations in Australia than illegal opioids such as heroin.
-Every day in Australia, nearly 150 hospitalisations and 14 emergency department admissions involve opioid harm.
+Every day in Australia, nearly 150 hospitalisations and 14 ED admissions involve opioid harm9.
 With the figures being so high, the Australian Government asked the Therapeutic Goods Administration to assist in tackling the problem.
 As a result of this work:

 - Smaller pack sizes will be available for immediate-release prescription opioid products, people requiring an additional supply for short-term pain will generally need to visit the doctor again (as opposed to receiving a repeat prescription) - New restrictions for patients starting on high-strength opioids for chronic pain, such as morphine and fentanyl.
-A person with chronic pain will need to try other types of pain relief, including lower-strength opioids, before being eligible for high-strength opioids. - Where opioid use exceeds, or is expected to exceed, 12 months the patient will need to seek a second opinion to approve ongoing prescriptions.
+A person with chronic pain will need to try other types of pain relief, including lower-strength opioids, before being eligible for high-strength opioids.

-Australian Institute of Health and Welfare.
+7 Australian Institute of Health and Welfare.
 National Drug Strategy Household Survey (NDSHS) 2016 preliminary findings

-Turning Point Alcohol and Drug Centre.
+8 Turning Point Alcohol and Drug Centre.
 Over the counter codeine dependence.
 2010.

-Australian Institute of Health and Welfare, Opioid harm in Australia and comparisons between Australia and Canada
+9 Australian Institute of Health and Welfare, Opioid harm in Australia and comparisons between Australia and Canada